Hospital Quality Improvement Award Program

 How could my hospital get involved?

 All hospitals (including IPPS or Acute Care and CAH) were automatically enrolled in the awards program.
-The criteria established for each category is listed on the award criteria section of this website.
+The criteria established for each category will be listed on the award criteria section of this website on a future date.
+Hospitals will be notified once the criteria is finalized and posted on this website.

 What determines an award winner?

 There are three award designations: Gold, Silver, and Bronze.
 Each hospital must meet or exceed the targets established to receive an award.
-See the award criteria section of this website for more information.
+The award criteria section of this website will provide additional information once published.

 How will my hospital be recognized if we should receive an award?